-The light sensor in the combination instrument measures the brightness of the environment and automatically switches the display to day or night mode.
-The display is brightened, darkened or switched to the other mode depending on the brightness measured by the light sensor.
+The ambient light sensor in the combination instrument measures the brightness of the environment and automatically switches the display to day or night mode.
+The display is brightened, darkened or switched to the other mode depending on the brightness measured by the ambient light sensor.

 The display mode cannot be changed manually.

-7.4 Warning notes
+7.4 Warnings

-If the general warning lamp lights up among the indicator lamps (p.
+If the general warning lamp lights up among the indicator lamps p.
 48), the corresponding message appears in the display.
 Pressing any button confirms receipt of the information and the message is cleared.

-All existing warning notes are displayed in the Warnings menu until these are no longer active.
+All the existing warnings are displayed in the Warnings menu until they are no longer active.